MogliRohitkumar/Asic_Design/README.md

 ```c
  LW r13, r11, 2
 ```
 - LW stands for Load Word.
 Word is equal to 32 bits or 4 bytes.
-Since there is an immediate value given in the instruction which helps to calculate the address of memory from where we have to fetch the data, hence this instruction belongs to I-type.
+Since there is an immediate value given in the instruction which helps to calculate the address of memory from where we have to fetch the data, hence this instruction belongs to **I-type**.
 - **r13** is the destination register that will hold the value fetched from the memory location calculated by using (address value stored in **r11** + immediate value)
 - **Opcode for LW = `0000011`**
   - **rd = r13 = `01101`**